esase/tiny-skeleton/docs/index.rst

             $configsArray
         );

-Listeners definition also are stored in `config files`:
+Listeners definitions also are stored in `config files`:

 .. code-block:: php